 So, yes, I recommend using WP Rocket to make WordPress websites faster.

 The only people who might not need is are coders who can manually perform tweaks themselves, or anyone who is using hosting with sophisticated server-side caching enabled.

 I’ve added the plugin to my uber list of the best WordPress plugins and themes – have a look if you need some additional recommendations.

 If you buy WP Rocket using my affiliate link, I’ll get a small referral payment (at no extra cost to you) that will go towards the costs of running this site.
 Thanks!

 Check the official site for the latest coupon codes here.

-The plugin is pretty cheap as it is, but if you’re desperate for a bargain, WP Rocket will be slashing their prices in time for their Black Friday sales, starting on Monday November 19th 2018.
+The plugin is pretty cheap as it is, but if you’re desperate for a bargain, WP Rocket always has a coupon or deal available, especially around Black Friday time.